lujiefsi/CrashTuner/analysis.md

 you can spilt the script and run the analysis step by step.

-All logs exists "./CrashTuner/logs", you can check them while the test is running
+All logs exists "./CrashTuner/logs", you can check them while the test is running.

 ## Tips

 You don't need update the docker if you only want reproduce the bug.
 And even you update the docker, the  instructions in the [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md) still works.